 - Reduce blood pressure

 - Help develop mental clarity and endurance

-With so many benefits in as little as 20-minutes, booking a spin class two to three times a week can significantly improve your fitness levels and general health.
+With so many benefits in as little as 20 minutes, booking a spin class two to three times a week can significantly improve your fitness levels and general health.
 So, what are you waiting for?
 Contact your local spin class facilitator and start peddling your way to better health today.

-Our spin class instructors based in Richmond, just Northeast of Melbourne’s CBD, are some of the best in the business, motivating our students to transcend their exercise goals and achieve peak fitness
+Cycle Collective is spin class instructors based in Richmond, just Northeast of Melbourne’s CBD, are some of the best in the business, motivating our students to transcend their exercise goals and achieve peak fitness

 If you are looking for elite spin classes surrounded by a positive community of passionate spinners, contact us today on 03 94259319, or send your inquiry via our online contact form, and one of our spin staff will respond promptly.